ire-zepelli/MangaDot/README.md

 ## Project Overview

 The goal of this project is to provide a hands-on learning experience in building a manga website with a strong focus on backend development and API integration.
-By the end of this project, you should gain insights into creating APIs, handling user authentication, managing databases, and providing a seamless frontend experience.
+By the end of this project, I should gain insights into creating APIs, handling user authentication, managing databases, and providing a seamless frontend experience.

 ## Technologies Used